-Academic Academic integrity is a commitment from staff and students to apply the Integrity fundamental values of honesty, trust, fairness, respect, and responsibility to all egy academic matters Academic Misconduct Academic misconduct (also variously referred to as 'dishonest academic practice' or 'academic fraud') includes but is not limited to: account nada / monaces sac is not immed to: a) Cheating - any fraudulent response whatsoever by students to any item of assessment, including any action which may otherwise defeat the purpose of the assessment (e.g. using notes in a closed-book examination). b) Plagiarism, defined as the act of taking and using another's work as one's own without proper acknowledgment (knowingly or unknowingly) and includes: i. copying the work of another student ii. copying any part of another's work iii. summarising another's workc) Submitting work for summative assessment which has been jointly prepared for presentation, in circumstances where this has not been communicated to students as legitimate. d) Submitting work for summative assessment which has previously been submitted elsewhere, without the prior permission of the Curriculum Manager (or delegate) e) Misrepresenting identity for purposes of assessment f) Sitting an examination for someone else g) Using unauthorised notes during a closed-book examination h) Purchasing an essay or having it written for you by someone else (ghostwriting) i) Receiving notes by cell phone or other electronic/smart devices, including watches (in an examination) j) Inventing case studies Advocate A person who speaks on behalf of a student. e.g. a suitably qualified member of SANITI.
-Curriculum Manager In the context of this Procedure, Curriculum Manager refers to the Curriculum Manager OR delegate approved by the Curriculum Manager Honesty Declaration Submitted by students with assignments to declare that they have understood, and will adhere to, the principles of academic integrity.
+Academic Academic integrity is a commitment from staff and students to apply the Integrity fundamental values of honesty, trust, fairness, respect, and responsibility to all academic matters Academic Misconduct Academic misconduct (also variously referred to as 'dishonest academic practice' or 'academic fraud') includes but is not limited to: a) Cheating - any fraudulent response whatsoever by students to any item of assessment, including any action which may otherwise defeat the purpose of the assessment (e.g. using notes in a closed-book examination). b) Plagiarism, defined as the act of taking and using another's work as one's own without proper acknowledgment (knowingly or unknowingly) and includes: copying the work of another student copying any part of another's work summarising another's work c) Submitting work for summative assessment which has been jointly prepared for presentation, in circumstances where this has not been communicated to students as legitimate. d) Submitting work for summative assessment which has previously been submitted elsewhere, without the prior permission of the Curriculum Manager or delegate e) Misrepresenting identity for purposes of assessment f) Sitting an examination for someone else g) Using unauthorised notes during a closed-book examination h) Purchasing an essay or having it written for you by someone else (ghostwriting) i) Receiving notes by cell phone or other electronic/smart devices, including watches (in an examination) j) Inventing case studies Advocate A person who speaks on behalf of a student. e.g. a suitably qualified member of SANITI.
+Honosty Honesty Declaration Submitted by students with assignments to declare that they have understood, and will adhere to, the principles of academic integrity.
 Intentional academic misconduct Academic misconduct with the intention to deceive.
 Support person Person or group able to provide support or advice to the student (e.g. student association (SANITI); staff association/union member; friend or family member).
 A support person's role is to empower the student to speak for themselves with knowledgeable support.
 A support person cannot speak on behalf of the student, unless the student chooses for the support person to move into the role of advocate (if this is the case, the student needs to complete the Authorisation to Advocate form).

-Unintentional academic Academic misconduct resulting from genuine ignorance or misunderstanding. misconduct
+Unintentional academic misconduct Academic misconduct resulting from genuine ignorance or misunderstanding.